tomjoht/tomjoht.github.io/_posts/2016/1/2016-01-21-apply-agile-principles-to-personal-projects.md

 What do you think?
 Can you apply scrum processes to better manage the projects of your life?

-{{site.data.alerts.tip}} If you're looking for software to manage your agile/scrum project, [pivotaltracker.com](https://www.pivotaltracker.com) works well.
+{{site.data.alerts.tip}} If you're looking for software to manage your agile/scrum project, <a href="https://www.pivotaltracker.com">pivotaltracker.com</a> works well.
 It's free for the first two projects and is easy to figure out.{{site.data.alerts.end}}